• Skip to primary navigation

 The price can also increase if you opt for a low- or zero-deductible plan, add coverage for adventure sports, or need coverage for pre-existing health conditions.

 Age is one of the biggest factors in determining the cost of travel insurance.
-For example, a 25-year-old traveler would pay between $10 and $20 for a 10-day travel medical plan for Canada from the U.S., while a 60-year-old would pay between $40 and $60 for the same coverage.
+For example, a 25-year-old traveler would pay between $10 and $20 for a 10-day travel medical plan for Canada from the U.S., depending on their chosen maximum limit and deductible.
+However, a 60-year-old would pay between $40 and $60 for the exact same coverage.

 Here are some of the cost elements of travel insurance: